TABLE OF CONTENTS

 A renewal opportunity is created for the following year immediately when an existing Initial or Renewal opportunity is closed with a stage = “Closed/Won”

-The price book and currency are copied from the opportunity that’s being closed - that means a company stays on the same price book indefinitely until their next open opportunity is manually updated to a new price book.
+The price book is copied from the opportunity that’s being closed and the price book is recalculated accordingly.

 The Close Date of the opportunity is the end of the month, in the month the company certified, one year in the future.
 The Invoice Date is the first day of that same month.